fortunejs/fortune/doc/GUIDE.md

 The only required input of Fortune.js are *record types*, which are analogous to a `struct` in C-like languages.
 Record types guarantee that fields must belong to a single type or that they are links.
 The valid types are native JavaScript types including `Buffer` from Node.js, and custom types may extend one of the native types.
 A link must refer to an ID belonging to a single record type.
 Both types and links may be defined as arrays or singular values.

+Links in record type fields are just primitive values that correspond to the ID of a record in a collection.
+What is special about links is that Fortune.js automatically manages both sides of the relationship.
+Writing a link on a record will cause other records to be written as well.

 Here is a basic example of record type definitions, which may model a micro-blogging service:

 ```js